 Unfortunately, the speed at which the cut-off dates move fluctuates, sometimes moving faster and other times moving slower.
 It is similar to taking a number at the meat market, finding out the person's number who is currently being served, and then estimating how long it will be before it is your turn.
 If there are three people in front of you, it does not mean that you will be served in three minutes.
 Some orders will take longer to fill, some shorter.
 But if you had watched for half an hour and saw that fifteen people were served, you could estimate that with three people ahead of you, and the butcher servicing one person every two minutes, you would have an approximate six-minute wait.

 This answers most of the frequently asked questions which we receive in our office.
-If after reading this you have questions about immigrating to the United States or any other immigration matters, you may call Litwin & Associates and arrange an appointment at either the San Francisco, South San Francisco, or Santa Clara office.
+If after reading this you have questions about immigrating to the United States or any other immigration matters, you may call Litwin & Smith and arrange an appointment at either the San Francisco, South San Francisco, or Santa Clara office.
 There is an initial consultation fee for the first half-hour.
 The information in this article does not constitute legal advice.
 The law is constantly changing, and we make no warranty of the accuracy of information.